gajos112/Windows-Scheduled-Task-Parser/README.md

   </RegistrationInfo>
 ```

-And here we cna see that tool was able to parse that information without any issues.
+And here we can see that tool was able to parse that information without any issues.
 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/Tool_Output_1.png?raw=true)

+The next tab defines triggers.
+Trrigers indicate when and how many times specififc task will be executed.
+What is very important to point out here is that a schedule task can have several triggers and they all are stored in the XML file.

 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/Triggers.png?raw=true)